-After four decades of Zen practice I’ve finally accepted, honestly, after more than one personal startup failure, that my neural processing is heavily influenced by my experiences, experiences and resultant patterned thinking which do not always reflect the experience of our investors and clients or see the reality of underlying shifts in our marketplace.
-I’ve accepted that surrounding myself with only those I like and who think like me and are driven by the same ideological and philosophical end goals, is the surest way to ultimately fail.
+After four decades of Zen practice, I’ve finally accepted, honestly, after more than one personal startup failure, that my neural processing is heavily influenced by my experiences, experiences and resultant patterned thinking which do not always reflect the experience of our investors and clients or see the reality of underlying shifts in our marketplace.
+I’ve accepted that surrounding myself with only those I like and who think like me and are driven by the same ideological and philosophical end goals is the surest way to ultimately fail.

 To ensure we do not fall into this trap at Emerio, we adhere to a few principles:

-1- There has to be those on the team who are immensely experienced and connected within their professional domain but whose neural processing sees the world in a fundamentally different way than the final decision maker(s) and organizational norms, even if that means we don’t go out for drinks and have our kids play together on holiday;
+1- There have to be those on the team who are immensely experienced and connected within their professional domain but whose neural processing sees the world in a fundamentally different way than the final decision maker(s) and organizational norms, even if that means we don’t go out for drinks and have our kids play together on holiday;

-2- Always be open and listen to everyone, at all times, even to those who may not be likeable, or who fill only a lowly position within the organization, as all human minds process vast sums of complex information, regardless education level, processing biased by their unique background, which may be the only filter capable of seeing and recognizing a change in a market or organization;
+2- Always be open and listen to everyone, at all times, even to those who may not be likable, or who fill only a lowly position within the organization, as all human minds process vast sums of complex information, regardless of education level, processing biased by their unique background, which may be the only filter capable of seeing and recognizing a change in a market or organization;

-On the battlefield of war, group think leads to failure of mission and unnecessary deaths.
-On the battlefield of politics, group think always leads to the demise of freedom.
-While on the battlefield of startups, group think leads to a failure to recognize reality in your marketplace, to obtain necessary team members, partners and allies, customers and clients and ultimately a failure to obtain the funding necessary to success.
+On the battlefield of war, groupthink leads to failure of mission and unnecessary deaths.
+On the battlefield of politics, groupthink always leads to the demise of freedom.
+While on the battlefield of startups, groupthink leads to a failure to recognize reality in your marketplace, to obtain necessary team members, partners and allies, customers and clients, and ultimately a failure to obtain the funding necessary to success.